 Section 1.
 Creation.

-There shall be an Office of the Village Public Safety Officer (VPSO) for the City of Goodnews Bay.
+There shall be an Office of the Village Public Safety Officer (VPSO) for the City of Kaltag.

 Section 2.
 Appointment and removal of the VPSO.

-- A. The VPSO is appointed by city council resolution pursuant to the VPSO contract between the State of Alaska and serves at their pleasure The VPSO is administratively responsible to the mayor. - B. The VPSO may be removed by council resolution; or pursuant to the VPSO contract between the State of Alaska and the City of Goodnews Bay (MOA) Memorandum of Agreement.
+A. The VPSO is appointed by City Council resolution pursuant to the VPSO contract between the State of Alaska and the Tanana Chiefs Conference, Inc. and serves at their pleasure.
+The VPSO is administratively responsible to the Mayor.

+B. The VPSO may be removed by council resolution; Tanana Chiefs Conference, Inc.; or pursuant to the VPSO contract between the State of Alaska and the Tanana Chiefs Conference, Inc.

 Section 3.
 Powers.
 The VPSO shall have the following powers:

-- A. To direct the operation of the Goodnews Bay Fire Department including providing general fire protection training; - B. To organize and conduct search and rescue operations; - C. To provide emergency medical services and training, upon certification by the Alaska Department of Public Safety; - D. To provide water safety training, including boating, swimming and other related training; - E. To enforce, investigate, apprehend, arrest and bring to justice all violators of city ordinances, Federal and State laws; - F. To hire (not to exceed seven days) and discharge temporary public safety personnel as may be necessary to deal with public health or safety.
+- A. to direct the operation of the Kaltag Fire Department including providing general fire protection training; - B. to organize and conduct search and rescue operations; - C. to provide emergency medical services and training, upon certification by the Alaska Department of Public Safety; - D. to provide water safety training, including boating, swimming and other related training; - E. to enforce, investigate, apprehend, arrest and bring to justice all violators of city ordinances, Federal and State laws; - F. to hire (not to exceed seven days) and discharge temporary public safety personnel as may be necessary to deal with public health or safety.

 Section 4.
-Duties

-The duties of the VPSO shall include but are not necessarily limited to the following:
+Duties.
+The duties of the VPSO shall include, but are not necessarily limited to the following:

-- Faithfully perform those duties and obligations specified in the VPSO Agreement between the City of Goodnews Bay and the Alaska State Troopers; - B. Faithfully enforce the city ordinances m an impartial manner; - C. Develop and maintain a citation system for the enforcement of the city ordinances; - D. Direct the police, fire protection and emergency rescue work of the city; - E. Train and drill the members of the Goodnews Bay Fire Department; - F. Be responsible for the maintenance and care of all property used or in the custody of the office;

-- G. Maintain and staff the city holding facility and be responsible for the prisoners; - H. Prepare and maintain records of all fires, accidents, training programs, arrests, fines, search and rescue operations and responses to emergencies, and other information about the work and status of the office and make periodic written reports to the city council; - I. Provide arrangements and equipment for reporting emergency situations and for notifying all city council members to assure prompt response to such incidents; - J. Supervise fire and public safety hazard inspections; - K. Recommend to the city council needed fire protection; - L. Prepare and submit, upon request, a tentative budget for the office to the city council; - M. Communicate directly with and coordinate, where possible, office activities, with those other regulatory and enforcement agencies about matters related to office business; and - N. Perform such other duties as may be required by the city council or the Alaska State Troopers.
+- A. faithfully perform those duties and obligations specified in the VPSO Agreement between the City, Tanana Chiefs Conference, Inc. and the Alaska State Troopers; - B. faithfully enforce the city ordinances in an impartial manner; - C. develop and maintain a citation system for the enforcement of the city ordinances; - D. direct the police, fire protection and emergency rescue work of the City; - E. train and drill the members of the Kaltag Fire Department; - F. be responsible for the maintenance and care of all property used or in the custody of the office; - G. maintain and staff the city holding facility and be responsible for the prisoners; - H. prepare and maintain records of all fires, accidents, training programs, arrests, fines, search and rescue operations and responses to emergencies, and other information about the work and status of the office and make periodic written reports to the City Council; - I. provide arrangements and equipment for reporting emergency situations and for notifying all city council members to assure prompt response to such incidents; - J. supervise fire and public safety hazard inspections; - K. recommend to the City Council needed fire protection; - L. prepare and submit, upon request, a tentative budget for the office to the City Council; - M communicate directly with and coordinate, where possible, office activities, with those other regulatory and enforcement agencies about matters related to office business; an, - N. perform such other duties as may be required by the City Council or the Alaska State Troopers.

 Section 5.
 Custody of public and stolen property.
 The VPSO shall have custody of all property and equipment which comes into possession of the office.
 The VPSO shall be responsible for an inventory (list) of all property, equipment and supplies including their proper maintenance.